-Pupils with special educational needs comprise of those with SEN Support (previously School Action or School Action Plus) or with an Education, Health and Care Plan (previously a Statement of SEN).
-The relevant SFR tables still use the older termionology as this is how they were known when the SEN status of the learners was assigned (academic age 15 in 2011/12):
+Pupils with special educational needs comprise of those receiving SEN Support (prior to 2015 School Action or School Action Plus) or with an Education, Health and Care Plan (EHCP), (prior to 2015 a statement of SEN).
+From this year, the relevant tables use the new and the older terminology combined, reflecting the status for both the current (academic age 15 in 2013/14) and earlier cohorts as follows:

-- School Action where extra or different help is given, from that provided as part of the school's usual curriculum. - School Action Plus where the class teacher and the SENCO receive advice or support from outside specialists (the specialist teacher, an educational psychologist, a speech and language therapist or other health professionals). - Statement a pupil has a statement of SEN when a formal assessment has been made.
-A document setting out the child's needs and the extra help they should receive is in place.
+- SEN without statements or EHC plans- This category incudes those on SEN Support.
+Extra or different help is given from that provided as part of the school's usual curriculum.
+The class teacher and special educational needs co-ordinator (SENCO) may receive advice or support from outside specialists.
+The pupil does not have a statement or education, health and care plan (EHCP).
+Those previously classified as School Action (where extra or different help is given, from that provided as part of the school's usual curriculum) or School Action Plus (where the class teacher and the SENCO receive advice or support from outside specialists) will be reported in this category. - SEN with statements or EHC plans a pupil has a EHC plan, previously a statement of SEN, when a formal assessment has been made.
+A document is in place setting out the child's needs and the extra help they should receive.